MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 > You might need to adjust the hardware offset in [!include[pn-hololens](../includes/pn-hololens.md)] 1 devices to ensure accurate placement of 3D content.
 [Learn more about adjusting for hardware offset](https://docs.microsoft.com/dynamics365/mixed-reality/guides/known-issues#uploading-new-3d-models-with-names-matching-any-of-the-pre-packaged-models-in-the-3d-toolkit-will-overwrite-the-files-in-the-3d-toolkit).

 ## Get oriented on HoloLens
 After you anchor your guide, you’ll see the Step card.
 The Step card is the hub of everything you do with your guide and how you navigate in the app.
 The Step card is also what your operator will see when they use the guide.
-The Step card tags along with the operator to keep the instructions where they need them as they move around their work space.
+The Step card follows the operator to keep the instructions where they need them as they move around their work space.

 Navigate through the guide by gazing at the **Next Step** and **Go Back** arrows.
 You can also use gestures such as air tap to navigate through a guide.